jharwell/libra/docs/usage/build-time.rst

 Build Time Actions
 ==================

+This page details LIBRA usage and actions when *after* you've invoked CMake on the cmdline (see :ref:`usage/configure-time`), and the build system has been generated.

 ..
 NOTE:: All examples assume the CMake generator is ``Unix Makefiles``, and
           therefore all targets can be built with ``make``; adjust as needed if you use a different generator.